 This training offered by Edureka has a course on Machine Learning Certification Training using Python.
 This learning model has over 7000 satisfied learners.

-The advantage of Instructor-led training is that you can ask the questions to the instructor at any time during the lecture.
-It is quite common to have a question during learning something new and getting answers immediately is a benefiting factor.
+The advantage of Instructor-led training is that you can ask the questions to instructor at any time during the lecture.
+It is quite common to have a question during learning something new and getting answers immediately is a beneficial factor.
 Because you learn fast.